MAGALA-RICHARD/apsimNGpy/doc/sens.rst

 With only a few lines of Python code, you can specify the sensitivity method, configure the factors, build the sensitivity model, and execute it.

-In contrast to the APSIM GUI, which provides graphical representations and interactive controls, the Python interface expects the user to understand the fundamentals of the analysis being performed. ``apsimNGpy`` does not generate graphical summaries automatically.
-However, interpretation is not lost—APSIM’s native sensitivity outputs remain accessible, and the ``SensitivityManager`` class provides convenient access points for visualization and custom analysis, enabling you to create your own plots using Matplotlib, Seaborn, or other Python libraries.
+``SensitivityManager`` class provides convenient access points for visualization and custom analysis, enabling you to create your own plots using Matplotlib, Seaborn, or other Python libraries.